arnbod/latex-to-text/README.md

 	3: $\mathbf{C}$
 ```

-5. Translate the file 'maths.txt' to English using DeepL and name the translation 'new_math.txt':
+5. Translate the file `maths.txt` to English using DeepL and name the translation `new_math.txt`:
 ```
 	...
 	Let be €0€ and €1€ two continuous functions from €2€ to €3€.
 	...
 ```

-6. Execute 'python3 texttolatex.py new_maths.txt maths.dic' to get a file 'new_maths.tex':
+6. Execute `python3 texttolatex.py new_maths.txt maths.dic` to get a file `new_maths.tex`:
 ```
 	...
 	Let be $f$ and $g$ two continuous functions from $\mathbf{R}$ to $\mathbf{C}$.